Mo Bamba: Orlando Magic (2018–2023)

 On June 21, 2018, Bamba was selected with the sixth overall pick by the Orlando Magic in the 2018 NBA draft.
 On July 3, 2018, Bamba officially signed a rookie-scale contract with the Magic.
 He made his professional debut on October 17, 2018, recording 13 points, seven rebounds, and two blocks off the bench in a 104–101 win over the Miami Heat.

 On May 3, 2021, Bamba scored 22 points and grabbed a then-career-high 15 rebounds in 29 minutes off the bench in a 119–112 win over the Detroit Pistons.

 On October 29, 2021, Bamba grabbed a career-high 18 rebounds and scored 14 points during a 110–109 loss to the Toronto Raptors.
 On January 19, 2022, Bamba scored a career-high 32 points on seven three-pointers made in a 123–110 loss to the Philadelphia 76ers.

 On July 1, 2022, Bamba re-signed with the Magic on a two-year deal.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.
 On February 4, 2023, Bamba was suspended by the NBA for four games without pay due to his role in an altercation during a game against the Minnesota Timberwolves the day before.
 During the altercation, Bamba left the Magic bench area and threw punches at Timberwolves guard Austin Rivers.

 Los Angeles Lakers (2023)

 On February 9, 2023, Bamba was traded to the Los Angeles Lakers in a four-team trade involving the Los Angeles Clippers and Denver Nuggets.
 On March 5, during a 113–105 win over the Golden State Warriors, he played two minutes before suffering a left ankle injury and leaving the game.
 Four days later, the Lakers announced that Bamba had been diagnosed with a high left ankle sprain and would be sidelined for at least four weeks.
 He returned to action on 7 April, playing as a substitute in a game against the Phoenix Suns.

 On June 29, 2023, Bamba was waived by the Los Angeles Lakers.

 Philadelphia 76ers (2023–2024)

 On July 9, 2023, Bamba signed a one-year deal with the Philadelphia 76ers.
-The Sixers' franchise player Joel Embiid insisted to Bamba that he join his team.